fuinorg/docker-maven-java-app/README.md

   - Creates a "logback.xml" configuration automatically if it does not exist.
 This allows a user to configure the log level for multiple runs of the container.
   - Log file is created in the mounted directory of the host.

+## Archetype
+You can use the [docker-maven-java-app-archetype](https://github.com/fuinorg/docker-maven-java-app-archetype) to create your own project based on this example-

 ## Build
 Checkout the project and build it using the [Takari Maven Wrapper](https://github.com/takari/maven-wrapper).